-- 17. Income from sources other than registration fees is forecast to reach c.£20k representing growth in the investment portfolio.
+- 13. Income from sources other than registration fees is forecast to reach c.£22k representing growth in the investment portfolio, although this is a cautious prediction, reliant on market recovery.
 We remain alert to identifying strategies for generating income other than considering inflationary increases in registration fees, for example, opportunities for rental income with an appropriate partner.
-Any opportunities identified will be closely scrutinised and reported to Council. - 18.
-Based on current registration numbers as at October 2021, and our predictions around future joiners to the Register, a prudent forecast is that registration fee income would total c.£2.91m in 2022-23 rising towards c.£2.93m in 2023-24.
-We have assumed that there is no significant change in the size of the Register between now and the year-end and no future impact caused by the pandemic.

-- 19. Estimated total income is c.£2.93m in 2022-23 and c.£2.95m in 2023-24.
-This forecast would be sufficient to cover our expenditure requirements based on our current expectations. - 20.
+Any opportunities identified will be closely scrutinised and reported to Council. - 14.
+Based on current registration numbers as at October 2022, and our predictions around future joiners to the Register, a prudent forecast is that registration fee income would total c.£2.84m in 2023-24.
+We have assumed that there is no significant change in the size of the Register between now and the year-end and no future impact caused by the economy. - 15.
+The forecast for the estimated total income over the next financial year would be sufficient to cover our expenditure requirements based on our current expectations. - 16.
 The registration fee income forecast is based on assumptions which the Executive believe to be sound.
 Our assumptions include: - a.
 New graduates joining the Register will be similar to previous year. - b.
-The number of osteopaths paying a reduced fee does not significantly increase. - c.
-There is no significant increase in the number of osteopaths leaving the Register. - 21.
+There is no significant increase in the number of osteopaths leaving the Register. - 17.
 A conservative forecast of the number of new graduates joining the Register, is set out in the table below:

 Year Number forecast

-2022 215

 2023 215

+2024 215

-22. The Executive will continue to monitor registration statistics and the OEIs forecasts of numbers of graduates against the assumptions set out above.
+18. The Executive will continue to monitor registration statistics and the OEIs forecasts of numbers of graduates against the assumptions set out above.
 Any variations and their impact will be reported to Council.